-CCS-106 Policy for Supply Chain Group Certification and CCS-107 Policy for Multi-Site Certification with Sampling of Sites will be published later in 2021.
+CCS-106 Policy for Supply Chain Group Certification and CCS-107 Policy for Multi-Site Certification with Sampling of Sites will be published in 2024-2025.
+Pilots will be conducted in 2023-2024.

 F5.
 Adding and Removing Sites

 F5.1 Sites may only be added to the scope certificate upon approval by the certification body.